AdamNiederer/base100/README.md

 FLAGS:
-    -d, --decode     Tells base💯 to decode this data -e, --encode     Tells base💯 to encode this data -h, --help       Prints help information
+    -d, --decode     Tells base💯 to decode this data -e, --encode     Tells base💯 to encode this data -F, --fast       Go twice as fast, but crash on imperfect input (decode only) -h, --help       Prints help information
     -V, --version    Prints version information